pluginever/wc-serial-numbers/readme.txt

 - **Rest API:** You’ll be able to operate a set of standard rules and conventions for communicating with other web-based applications and services.
 REST API treats everything as a resource, including a WooCommerce product.
 License keys are managed as resources and are accessed through endpoints that are also resources.

-> Maximize the potential of WC Serial Numbers plugin by unlocking all its advanced features. <a href="https://pluginever.com/plugins/woocommerce-serial-numbers-pro">Get The PRO Version.</a></pre>
+> Maximize the potential of Serial Numbers plugin by unlocking all its advanced features. <a href="https://pluginever.com/plugins/woocommerce-serial-numbers-pro">Get The PRO Version.</a></pre>

 === ⚡ More Upcoming Features: ===